 They say the most important journey you will ever take is the journey to self-discovery.
-It’s a life long journey that involves discovering who you are, your temperament, your potential, your principles, core values, and purpose in life.
+It’s a lifelong journey that involves discovering who you are, your temperament, your potential, your principles, core values, and your purpose in life.
 It involves introspection which is taking a trip into your inner self.
 This article will guide you on how to introspect the right way without getting trapped by ruminating thoughts.

 Accept and love yourself

 When you love yourself, you feel good about yourself and it shows by the way you treat yourself and other people.
-You carry so much positivity around you that you literally become irristable regardless of your physical appearance.
+You carry so much positivity around you that you literally become irresistible regardless of your physical appearance.

 If you have issues with self-love, this article gives you 16 ways of practising self-love.